-You can use your own camera in the Archive, but must first register as a camera user and sign the Camera User Registration Form.
+You can use your own camera in Berwick-Upon-Tweed Record Office, but you must first register as a camera user and sign the Camera User Registration Form.
 The Office makes a charge to people taking advantage of this service, and any photographs must be for personal or study use only.
 If you wish to publish any photographs, you must fill in a Publications Request Form.

 Photography of some records is prohibited because they are fragile and easily damaged.